 Something else to consider: Because the quality of outsourced IT support is determined on a case-by-case basis and therefore harder to contractually guarantee than something like response time, it’s crucial to do your homework before selecting an IT services provider.
 Find one that’s respected, with a solid overall track record, and chances are good the SLA process will be smooth, transparent and beneficial to both parties.
 For CIOs, VPs and IT directors — the key people involved in these negotiations on the client side — that means asking a lot of questions and not settling for vague or half answers.

-Until SLAs are widely replaced with, or at least commonly complemented by, a more effective means of guaranteeing service — a move that say is long overdue — there’s no avoiding them.
-But there are to and more valuable.
+Until SLAs are widely replaced with, or at least commonly complemented by, a more effective means of guaranteeing service — a move that some experts say is long overdue — there’s no avoiding them.
+But there are ways to make them better and more valuable.

 Because creating value — for your customers and your business— is the name of the game.

 Interested in learning more about Mindsight Managed Services, how we approach the SLA process and our track record of delivering upon our promises?
 Contact us today to learn more.